2013 Cambridgeshire County Council election: Election result

-The United Kingdom Independence Party made substantial gains, taking 11 seats from the Conservatives mostly in Fenland and northern Huntingdonshire.
+The United Kingdom Independence Party made substantial gains, taking 11 seats from the Conservatives, mostly in Fenland and northern Huntingdonshire.
 Southern Huntingdonshire saw the Conservatives lose a seat to the Liberal Democrats in the Godmanchester & Huntingdon East division, as well as two seats to independents in the St Neots Eaton Socon & Eynesbury division.
-The Labour Party gained seats in Cambridge from the Liberal Democrats and the Green Party, including Arbury which Labour had won in a 2011 by-election, winning half of the city's 14 county council divisions.
+The Labour Party gained seats in Cambridge from the Liberal Democrats and the Green Party, including Arbury, which Labour had won in a 2011 by-election, winning half of the city's 14 county council divisions.
 In East Cambridgeshire, the Conservatives gained both divisions in Ely from the Liberal Democrats but lost Littleport to UKIP.
 In South Cambridgeshire, Conservative council leader Nick Clarke lost his seat in Fulbourn to the Liberal Democrats.
-The Liberal Democrats however lost four other seats in the district including in Linton, where the Conservative candidate won by a single vote.
+The Liberal Democrats, however, lost four other seats in the district, including in Linton, where the Conservative candidate won by a single vote.

-Aftermath

-The Conservatives will continue to run the council however they will do so in a minority, with Whittlesey councillor Martin Curtis as council leader.
-In addition the council structure will switch from a cabinet system to a committee system, starting from May 2014.

-Results summary

 Election of Group Leaders

 Martin Curtis (Whittlesey North) was elected leader of the Conservative Group, Maurice Leeke (Waterbeach) challenged the incumbent Kilian Bourke (Romsey) for the leadership of the Liberal Democratic Group and won, and Paul Sales (Arbury) was elected leader of the Labour Group.
-In mid 2015 deputy Lib Dem leader Lucy Nethsingha (Newnham) was elected leader and deputy leader Ashley Walsh (Petersfield) replaced Sales as Labour leader.
+In mid 2015, deputy Lib Dem leader Lucy Nethsingha (Newnham) was elected leader and deputy leader Ashley Walsh (Petersfield) replaced Sales as Labour leader.

 In December 2013 Peter Reeve (Ramsey) stood down as UKIP group leader to be replaced by Paul Bullen (St Ives) with Simon Bywater (Sawtry and Ellington) as his deputy.

 Election of Leader of the Council

-Martin Curtis the leader of the conservative group was duly elected leader of the council and formed a conservative administration.
+Martin Curtis, the leader of the conservative group, was duly elected leader of the council and formed a conservative minority administration.